Continual Learning of Knowledge Graph Embeddings: Experimental Setup

-\textbf{Evaluation measures:} We build on existing measures to characterize each of our CKGE methods.
-We consider different aspects important for robotics applications modeling semantic knowledge, e.g., inference, memory usage, and learning efficiency.
-In addition to the only measure provided in prior CKGE work~\cite{song2018enriching} (i.e. inference performance), we report seven other robotics oriented metrics cataloged in~\cite{lesort2020cl_robotics} that measure unique aspects of continual learning algorithms.
+Recall that we consider two knowledge graph embedding representations to show the generality of our methods: TransE and Analogy.
+TransE represents relationships as translations between entities, i.e., $\textbf{v}_{h}+\textbf{W}_{r}=\textbf{v}_{t}$~\cite{bordes2013translating}.
+It uses the scoring and margin ranking loss functions in Equations~\ref{eq:transe_score} and~\ref{eq:transe_loss}, where $[x]_{+} = max(0, x)$, $\gamma$ is the margin, and $(h',r,t')$ are corrupted triples in a corrupted knowledge graph $\mathcal{G}'$.
+Embeddings are subject to normalization constraints (i.e. $||\textbf{v}_{e}||_{2}\leq1\,\forall\,e\in\mathcal{E}$ and $||\textbf{W}_{r}||_{2}\leq1\,\forall\,r\in\mathcal{R}$) to prevent trivial minimization of $\mathcal{L}$ by increasing entity embedding norms during training.
+Analogy, on the other hand, represents relationships as (bi)linear mappings between entities, i.e., $\textbf{v}^{\top}_{h}\textbf{W}_{r}=\textbf{v}^{\top}_{t}$~\cite{liu2017analogical}.
+It uses the scoring and negative log loss functions in Equations~\ref{eq:analogy_score} and~\ref{eq:analogy_loss} where $\sigma$ is a sigmoid function, $y$ is a label indicating whether the triple is corrupted, and $\mathcal{G}'$ is the corrupted knowledge graph.
+Additionally, the linear mappings (i.e. relations) are constrained to form a commuting family of normal mappings, i.e., $\textbf{W}_{r}\textbf{W}^{\top}_{r}=\textbf{W}^{\top}_{r}\textbf{W}_{r}\,\forall\,r\in\mathcal{R}$ and $\textbf{W}_{r}\textbf{W}_{r'}=\textbf{W}_{r'}\textbf{W}_{r}\,\forall\,r,r'\in\mathcal{R}$, to promote analogical structure within the embedding space. \textbf{Evaluation measures:} We build on existing measures to characterize each of our CKGE methods.
+We consider different factors important for robotics applications modeling semantic knowledge, e.g., inference, memory usage, and learning efficiency.
+In addition to the only measure provided in prior CKGE work~\cite{song2018enriching} (i.e. inference performance), we report seven other robotics-oriented metrics cataloged in~\cite{lesort2020cl_robotics} that measure unique aspects of continual learning algorithms.
 Specifically, for inference performance, we consider the \textit{mean reciprocal rank} of correct triplets (MRR) and the proportion of the correct triplets ranked in the top 10 (Hits@10).
 During each learning session, we compute the evaluation measures for the test sets of all learning sessions to characterize the effect of learning on prior, current, and future learning sessions.
-During the $n^{th}$ learning session for $N$ total sessions, the two training-test inference performance matrices $\textbf{M} \in \mathbb{R}^{N \times N}$ (for MRR and Hits@10) are used to compute four measures that summarize accuracy and forgetting across learning sessions: (i) Average accuracy (ACC) measures the average accuracy across learning sessions---Equation~\ref{eq:acc}; (ii) Forward Transfer (FWT) measures zero-shot learning in future sessions by transferring weights learned in prior session(s)---Equation~\ref{eq:fwt}; (iii) Backwards Transfer (+BWT) measures the improvement over expected performance of a prior learning session as a result of learning in future sessions---Equation~\ref{eq:+bwt}; and (iv) Remembering (REM) measures how performance in a learning session degrades as a result of learning in subsequent sessions---Equation~\ref{eq:rem}.
+During the $n^{th}$ learning session of $N$ total sessions, the two training-test inference performance matrices $\textbf{M} \in \mathbb{R}^{N \times N}$ (for MRR and Hits@10) are used to compute four measures that summarize accuracy and forgetting across learning sessions: (i) Average accuracy (ACC) measures the average accuracy across learning sessions---Equation~\ref{eq:acc}; (ii) Forward Transfer (FWT) measures zero-shot learning in future sessions by transferring weights learned in prior session(s)---Equation~\ref{eq:fwt}; (iii) Backwards Transfer (+BWT) measures the improvement over expected performance of a prior learning session as a result of learning in future sessions---Equation~\ref{eq:+bwt}; and (iv) Remembering (REM) measures how performance in a learning session degrades as a result of learning in subsequent sessions---Equation~\ref{eq:rem}.

 \begin{multicols}{2}

 \end{multicols} \begin{multicols}{2}